 Our Eco-Schools Network

-• To help provide practical assistance e.g. conservation work in school grounds
+• to help provide practical assistance, such as conservation work in school grounds

 Any school can join the Eco-Schools programme, whether they're a nursery, primary school, secondary school, college, or a school with special status.